 The main stronghold of Nepenthes or monkey cups as they are commonly

-Cultivation For cultivation purposes Nepenthes are divided into two groups, highland and lowland varieties.
-Highland require a night time min temp of around 10-12oC and day around 21oC.
-Lowland species need a minimum night time temperature of around 14oC with a daytime temp of 22-25oC.
-All however require humidity at around 60% to 80% for the best results, making a greenhouse or terrarium ideal for these plants.
-Never stand these plants in deep trays of water, they are best grown in pots or hanging baskets watering from above and only keep the compost wet so water once every couple of days which is very similar to some orchid species and they will benefit from light foliar feed with SB plant invigorator available on the website.
+For cultivation purposes, Nepenthes are divided into two groups, highland and lowland varieties.
+Highland require a nighttime min temp of around 10-12oC and day around 21oC.
+Lowland species need a minimum night-time temperature of around 14oC with a daytime temp of 22-25oC.
+All, however, require humidity at around 60% to 80% for the best results, making a greenhouse or terrarium ideal for these plants.
+Never stand these plants in deep trays of water, they are best grown in pots or hanging baskets watering from above and only keep the compost wet so water once every couple of days which is very similar to some orchid species and they will benefit from the light foliar feed with SB plant invigorator available on the website.

-Light Nepenthes do well in a bright position or light shade try to avoid direct full sun as this can scorch the leaves.
+Nepenthes do well in a bright position or in light shade try to avoid the direct full sun as this can scorch the leaves.
 If kept in a greenhouse 50% shade cloth will be required throughout the summer months.

-Feeding We give our nepenthes a foliar feed by way of a light spray with foliage pro or SB plant invigorator once every two weeks year round with good results, best not to exceed this as too much feed can make the plants lazy and produce fewer pitchers, always best to under feed!
+We give our nepenthes a foliar feed by way of a light spray with foliage pro or SB plant invigorator once every two weeks year-round with good results, best not to exceed this as too much feed can make the plants lazy and produce fewer pitchers, always best to underfeed!

 If you would like to try nepenthes in the home the ideal position would be a kitchen or bathroom windowsill, also a heated conservatory would be ideal.
 Plants which seem to do well in the home are usually the hybrids of which there are many.
 N. x Ventrata and N. Sanguinea both seem to do very well indoors.

 Propagation from stem cuttings in early spring or from seed which must be fresh and sown on to a mixture of peat and sharp sand.
-When large enough to handle transfer to the above recommended medium, a heated propagator is essential for striking cuttings and for good seed germination.
+When large enough to handle the transfer to the above-recommended medium, a heated propagator is essential for striking cuttings and for good seed germination.